Anapaya/vpp-build/src/vpp/build-root/build-vpp_debug-native/external/src-rdma-core/Documentation/udev.md

 The RDMA subsystem relies on the kernel, udev and systemd to load modules on demand when RDMA hardware is present.
-The RDMA subsystem is unique since it does not do not load the optional RDMA hardware modules unless the system has the rdma-core package installed.
+The RDMA subsystem is unique since it does not load the optional RDMA hardware modules unless the system has the rdma-core package installed.

 This is to avoid exposing systems not using RDMA from having RDMA enabled, for instance if a system has a multi-protocol ethernet adapter, but is only using